neelsmith/greeklang/fst/notes/tour.md

 # Tour of the Greek FST

+## Background

+The build system in this project lets you build a parser for a specified set of stem lexica, using a specified set of inflectional rules.

+## Overview of what's here

 The two-way morphological analyzer is defined in `morphology.fst`.
 (The accompanying gradle build compiles this to `morphology.a`).
 It is a finite state transducer (FST) that works by joining together *stems* and *inflectional patterns*.